gh-projects-cli-bot/gh-projects-cli/README.md

 # gh-projects-cli
-Tiny CLI for managing github (beta) project boards
+Tiny CLI for managing github (beta) project boards.

+* pull all (open) issues into a project board.